dallincoons/famblog/content/fall-2024/index.md

 Calvin goes to school at the local Catholic church.
 This year for the Christmas program, he was Joseph.
 And yeah, the whole thing was as adorable as you'd expect.
 ![](calvinasjoseph.jpg)

-Calvin and I have a little tradition going where we go to Starbucks on Saturday morning.
+Calvin and I have a little tradition going where we go to Starbucks on a weekend morning.
 Sometimes he brings his supercars book so he can read the names of all the cool cars, how fast they go, and what types of engines they have.
-It gets a little monotonous for me, but there will come a day when he won't want to do that anymore, so the struggle to savor each moment continues.
+It gets a little monotonous for me, but there will come a day when he won't want to do that anymore, so it's important to try and savor each moment.
 ![](starbucks.jpg)
 ![](starbucks2.jpg)

 So this Calvin kid can read really well.
-Every child develops at a different pace, but it's just been fun, and kinda freaky, that he can read so well and we can't hide things from him as easily.
+Every child develops at a different pace, but it's just been fun, and kinda freaky, that he can read so well.
+That means we can't hide things from him as easily.
 He's reading entire paragraphs (with a bit of help).
-Pictured here is Calvin reading off cards at dinner with 'get to know you' questions, and expecting us to answer each one.
+Pictured here is Calvin reading off cards at dinner with 'get to know you' questions, and expecting us to answer each one in turn.
 ![](gettoknowyou.jpg)

 We've been hunting for dinosaur bones.